V10lator/linux-charcoal/README.md

 # Changes to Neptune
 - Add WiFi patches from OpenWRT
-- Change maximum allowed CPU frequency on Steam Deck from 3.5 to 4.2 GHz (as requested on Reddit)
+- Change maximum allowed CPU frequency on Steam Deck from 3.5 to 4.2 GHz (as requested on Discord)
+- Change maximum PPT limit on Steam Deck from 30 to 50 watt (as requested at #5)
 - Add NTSYNC (from CachyOS)
 - Add wait on multiple futexes opcode for fsync (from tkg)
 - Add [ADIOS](https://github.com/firelzrd/adios)